slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On feedback and mentorship

-Feedback speeds up improvement.
-But only take advice from mentors.
-They are the best source of feedback.
+Feedback speeds up improvement but only take advice from mentors.

 > *'I’d rather have criticism from a genius than praise from an idiot.'*